Silver Spring, Maryland: Culture

-Downtown Silver Spring hosts several entertainment, musical, and ethnic festivals, the most notable of which are the Silverdocs documentary film festival held each June and hosted by Discovery Communications and the American Film Institute, an annual Thanksgiving Day Parade (Saturday before Thanksgiving) for Montgomery County.
+Downtown Silver Spring hosts numerous entertainment, musical, and ethnic festivals, and the annual Montgomery County Thanksgiving Parade (Saturday before Thanksgiving).
 The Silver Spring Jazz Festival is the largest annual event, drawing 20000 people to the free festival held on the second Saturday in September.
 Featuring local jazz artists and a battle of high school bands, the Silver Spring Jazz Festival has featured Wynton Marsalis, Arturo Sandoval, Sérgio Mendes, Aaron Neville, the Mingus Big Band, the Fred Wesley Group, and other jazz music artists.

 The Fillmore is a live entertainment and music venue with a capacity of 2000 people.
 It opened in 2011 in the former JCPenney building on Colesville Road.
-The venue joins the American Film Institute and Discovery Communications as cornerstones of the downtown Silver Spring's arts and entertainment district, and has featured performances by artists Prince Royce, Minus the Bear, Tyga, Wale, Schoolboy Q, Migos, and others.
+The venue joins the American Film Institute and the former Discovery Communications building as cornerstones of the downtown Silver Spring's arts and entertainment district, and has featured performances by artists Prince Royce, Minus the Bear, Tyga, Wale, Schoolboy Q, Migos, and others.
 In August 2012 R&B singer Reesa Renee launched her album Reelease at the Fillmore.

 Downtown Silver Spring is home to the Cultural Arts Center at Montgomery College.
 The Cultural Arts Center offers a varied set of cultural performances, lectures, films, and conferences.
 It is a resource for improving cultural literacy, encouraging cross-cultural understanding, and to build bridges between the arts, cultural studies, and other disciplines concerned with the expression of culture.

 Dining in Silver Spring is varied, including American, African, Burmese, Ethiopian, Guatemalan, Japanese, Moroccan, Italian, Mexican, Salvadoran, Jamaican, Vietnamese, Lebanese, Thai, Persian, Chinese, Indian, Greek, and fusion restaurants, and national and regional chains.
+The downtown area is particularly noted for its very high concentration of Ethiopian cuisine.